digital-flaneur/digital-flaneur.github.io/_pages/foodrecs.md

 <!-- than most people with whom I've dined; also, the set of restaurants I like tend to be a small proper subset of the set of restaurants a friend has tried and like. -->

 All of the restaurants listed here are places I like, and I have visited many of them multiple times.
-The cardinality of the set of restaurants I've tried but didn't like far exceed the number of places on this page; I choose not to present that set because there are many possible reasons that my experience does not reflect the true quality of a restaurant: (1) I could have ordered the wrong items; (2) cooking performance is a Gaussian random variable and has variance, so I could have just gotten unlucky; (3) I could have been in a bad mood which affected how I perceived the food.
+There are way more restaurants I've tried but didn't like, but I choose not to present that set because there are many possible reasons that my experience does not reflect the true quality of a restaurant: (1) I could have ordered the wrong items; (2) cooking performance is a Gaussian random variable and has variance, so I could have just gotten unlucky; (3) I could have been in a bad mood which affected how I perceived the food.

 Some people factor service and vibes into their restaurant ratings.
 While that is reasonable, **my ratings are about the food itself**.
 From my limited observations, service, vibes, and food definitely do not have clear positive relationships among each other.
 Ratings are from 1 to 3, and below is a rough description of what each score means.